 Most importantly, immobilization should be avoided.
 Sedatives should be minimized, and patients should be mobilized as quickly and safely as possible.

-Base risk of PUs on standardized scales as well as the assessment of skilled clinicians.
+Base the risk of pressure injury on standardized scaling systems as well as on the assessment of skilled clinicians.

-Assess patients with PUs for local wound infection (sometimes manifesting as failure to heal), sinus tracts, cellulitis, bacteremic spread (eg, with endocarditis or meningitis), osteomyelitis, and undernutrition.
+Assess patients with pressure injuries for local wound infection (sometimes manifesting as failure to heal), sinus tracts, cellulitis, bacteremic spread (eg, with endocarditis or meningitis), osteomyelitis, and undernutrition.

-Treat and help prevent PUs by reducing skin pressure, repositioning frequently, and using protective padding and support surfaces that can be dynamic (powered electrically) or static (not powered electrically).
+Treat and help prevent pressure injuries by reducing skin pressure, repositioning frequently, and using protective padding and support surfaces that can be dynamic (powered electrically) or static (not powered electrically).

-Clean and dress PUs frequently to reduce bacterial counts and facilitate wound healing.
+Clean and dress wounds frequently to reduce bacterial counts and facilitate healing.